Back to blog

 • Social and community comments: launch reactions, bug spikes, feature sentiment, brand perception, and emerging language customers use.

 The system should preserve source context.
 A one-star app review, a survey comment from an enterprise customer, and a support ticket from a churn-risk account should not be treated as identical text records.
-Source, customer segment, product version, plan, region, and account state all change how the signal should be interpreted.
+Source, customer segment, product version, plan, region, account state, language, and permission boundaries all change how the signal should be interpreted.

 Design the Taxonomy Before Choosing Models